Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Problem Analysis

-Following SfMLearner~\cite{zhou2017unsupervised}, plenty of video-based unsupervised frameworks for depth estimation have been proposed.
-SC-SfMLearner~\cite{bian2019depth}, which is the current SOTA framework, additionally constrains the geometry consistency over \cite{zhou2017unsupervised}, leading to more accurate and scale-consistent results.
-In this paper, we use SC-SfMLearner as our framework, and overview its pipeline in \figref{fig:sc-overview}.
+Following SfMLearner~\cite{zhou2017unsupervised}, plenty of unsupervised depth estimation methods have been proposed.
+The SC-Depth~\cite{bian2021ijcv}, which is the current SOTA framework, additionally constrains the geometry consistency over \cite{zhou2017unsupervised}, leading to more accurate and scale-consistent results.
+In this paper, we use SC-Depth as our baseline, and we overview its pipeline in \figref{fig:sc-overview}.

 \paragraph{Forward.} A training image pair ($I_a$, $I_b$) is first passed into a weight-shared depth CNN to obtain the depth maps ($D_a$, $D_b$), respectively.
 Then, the pose CNN takes the concatenation of two images as input and predicts their 6D relative camera pose $P_{ab}$.
 With the predicted depth $D_a$ and pose $P_{ab}$, the warping flow between two images is generated according to \secref{sec:proof}.